-Box Office Bomb: The movie, as stated in the main page Warner Bros marketing for it was quite lousy, CN did their part and promoted it to heck and back. ([adult swim] even got involved.)
-But outside the channel there was barely any mention of it.
-Not helped at all was that it was pitted against Men In Black 2 on the opening weekend, got completely flattened by that and the surprise hit Like Mike, and the Scooby-Doo live-action movie was getting more attention from the WB.
-Thus only diehard fans saw it in theaters and Cartoon Network lost much money in the endeavor from the promotions.
-The effects of which are still lingering on the network.
-Ever wondered why no other cartoon on the network got a theatrical release and had to settle for a Made-for-TV Movie instead?
-This is the reason.
+Box Office Bomb: The movie, as stated in the main page.
+Warner Bros marketing for it was quite lousy, but CN did their part and promoted it to heck and back (even [adult swim] got involved).
+Outside the channel, however, there was barely any mention of it.
+Not helped at all was that it was pitted against Men In Black 2 on the opening weekend, Like Mike, and the Scooby-Doo live-action movie.
+Only diehard fans saw the movie, leading to bad box office numbers.
+It's because of this failure that the series finale movies for Ed, Edd n Eddy and Codename: Kids Next Door were scaled back to made-for-TV fare rather than feature film.

 Cristina Hernandez (Blossom) and Rossy Aguirre (Buttercup) voiced Lime and Cherry respectively, two girls from another trio of super-powered girls living with a guy, except their personalities are different between the two series.